cirrus-geo/cirrus-geo/src/cirrus/docs/10_intro.rst

 performance-efficient manner, regardless if processing takes seconds, hours, or longer.

-The core of Cirrus consists of two primary pieces:
+Cirrus consists of two primary pieces:
 - `cirrus`, a CLI-based project management and deploy tool, and
 - `cirrus-lib`, a Python library providing a number of useful abstractions solving common needs for users writing their own Cirrus components.